vcaruso0923/video-chatter/README.md

  To run this application download or clone this repository.
 Install all dependencies.
 From your terminal in the root directory, run *npm start*.
  The server will then lanch Vroom.

 Please note, this application depends on another for hosting the rooms - this application is solely for handling creating accounts / adding friends / creating and joining rooms.
-If you would like to download the code for hosting rooms, please visit: https://github.com/vcaruso0923/video-chatter-2-2
+If you would like to download the code for hosting rooms, please clone this repository along with the one at this link: https://github.com/vcaruso0923/video-chatter-2-2

+You will have to run multiple servers to access all functionality locally.
+After cloning both repositories, first make the following change in the code of this repository (video-chatter): in client\src\Dashboard\index.js change the href on lines 237 and 284 to "localhost8000/room/".
+Save.
+Then, in the root directory of this application (video-chatter), run 'npm start'.
+The application will run two servers concurrently on ports 3000 and 3001.
+Then, in the root directory of video-chatter-2-2, run 'node server.js' and that server will run on port 8000.

 ---